Iran's Elnaz Rekabi, who competed without hijab, in Tehran - WHIZ News

 She added: “I came back to Iran with peace of mind although I had a lot of tension and stress.
 But so far, thank God, nothing has happened.”

-BBC Persian also said she initially had been scheduled to return on Wednesday, but her flight apparently had been moved up unexpectedly.

-IranWire, another website focusing on the country founded by Iranian-Canadian journalist Maziar Bahari who once was detained by Iran, alleged that Rekabi would be immediately transferred to Tehran’s notorious Evin Prison after arriving in the country.
-Evin Prison was the site of a massive fire this past weekend that killed at least eight prisoners.
+IranWire, another website focusing on the country founded by Iranian-Canadian journalist Maziar Bahari who once was detained by Iran, suggested that Rekabi could immediately be taken to Tehran’s notorious Evin Prison, where dissidents are held.
+A massive fire there over the weekend killed at least eight prisoners.

-In a tweet, the Iranian Embassy in Seoul denied “all the fake, false news and disinformation” regarding Rekabi’s departure.
+The Iranian Embassy in Seoul had denied “all the fake, false news and disinformation” regarding Rekabi’s departure.
 But instead of posting a photo of her from the Seoul competition, it posted an image of her wearing a headscarf at a previous competition in Moscow, where she took a bronze medal.

-Rekabi didn’t put on a hijab during Sunday’s final at the International Federation of Sport Climbing’s Asia Championship.

-Rekabi wore a hijab during her initial appearances at the one-week climbing event.
+Rekabi wore a hijab during her initial appearances at the one-week climbing event in Seoul.
 She wore just a black headband when competing Sunday, her dark hair pulled back in a ponytail; she had a white jersey with Iran’s flag as a logo on it.

 Footage of the competition showed Rekabi relaxed as she approached the climbing and after she competed.

-South Korea’s Foreign Ministry acknowledged the departures of the Iranian athlete and her team from the country without elaborating.
-On Wednesday, a small group of protesters demonstrated in front of Iran’s Embassy in Seoul, with some women cutting off locks of their hair like others have in demonstrations worldwide since Amini’s death.
+On Wednesday, a small group of protesters demonstrated in front of Iran’s Embassy in Seoul, with some women cutting off locks of their hair, like others have in demonstrations worldwide since Amini’s death.

 Gathering information about the demonstrations remains difficult, however.
 Internet access has been disrupted for weeks by the Iranian government.
 Meanwhile, authorities have detained at least 40 journalists, according to the Committee to Protect Journalists.